harness/developer-hub/docs/continuous-integration/use-ci/run-tests/set-up-test-intelligence.md

 ### Python

-If you encounter errors with TI for Python, make sure you meet the following requirements:
+If you encounter errors with TI for Python, make sure you have met the following requirements:

 * Your project is written in Python 3, and your repo is a pure Python 3 repo.
 * You don't use resource file relationships.
 TI doesn't support resource file relationships.
 * You don't use dynamic loading and metaclasses.
 TI might miss tests or changes in repos that use dynamic loading or metaclasses.
 * Your [Build Tool](#build-tool) is pytest or unittest.
+* The Python 3 binary is preinstalled on the build machine, available in the specified [Container Registry and Image](#container-registry-and-image), or installed at runtime in [Pre-Command](#pre-command).
+* If you use another command, such as `python`, to invoke Python 3, you have added an alias, such as `python3 = "python"`.

+If you get errors related to code coverage for Python:

-* The [Build Arguments](#build-arguments) don't include coverage flags (`--cov` or `coverage`).
+* If you included [Build Arguments](#build-arguments), these don't need coverage flags (`--cov` or `coverage`).
-* You don't need to install coverage tools in the [Pre-Command](#pre-command).
+* You don't need to install coverage tools in [Pre-Command](#pre-command).
 These are already included.
-* The Python 3 binary is preinstalled on the build machine, available in the specified [Container Registry and Image](#container-registry-and-image), or installed at runtime in the [Pre-Command](#pre-command).
-* If you use another command, such as `python`, to invoke Python 3, you have added an alias, such as `python3 = "python"`.